-Carl Sagan evokes a frightening image of Galileo's experience at the hands of the Inquisition.
-Fortunately, we have a floor plan of the large 5-room suite in the Palace of the Inquisition that had been assigned to Galileo(see image below) [_1_] .
-It was larger than the average American home (approximately 230 sq. m. or 2500 sq. ft.).
+Fortunately, we have the floor plan of the 5-room suite in the Palace of the Holy Office that had been assigned to Galileo(see image below) [_1_] .
+It was about the size of the average American home (approximately 230 sq. m. or 2500 sq. ft.).
 Two of the rooms overlooked the Vatican Gardens.
-It included a room for the personal valet that had been provided by the Inquisition.
+The suite came with a personal valet.
 The ante room (similar to a waiting room) allowed Galileo's valet to greet visitors before ushering them to meet him.
 Galileo was given two choices for food, eat his meals with the Cardinals of the Inquisition or to have his favoured Tuscan food and wine provided to him by the Tuscan Embassy.
-He chose the food and wine from the Tuscan Embassy ( see Galileo's Battle for the Heavens ). ( see Galileo's Battle for the Heavens ).
+He chose the food and wine from the Tuscan Embassy ( see Galileo's Battle for the Heavens ).

-What if no one invented the scientific method, as many historians of science believe ( see Nobody Invented the Scientific Method ).
-Firstly there is no agreement on exactly what the scientific method is.
+What if no one invented the scientific method ( see Nobody Invented the Scientific Method ).
+There is no agreement on exactly what the scientific method is.
 But even if you use the definitions typically taught in grade school there is a problem.
 The scientific method is a specific approach to inductive reasoning.
 There was continuous discussion of inductive methods similar to the scientific method from the time of the Greeks, and through the early and late middle ages by Greek, Islamic and Christian scholars.
 Galileo's first important position was at the University of Padua.
 The University was already an important center for the development of inductive reasoning techniques (the double regress) which was very similar to the scientific method (see Medieval Methodologists).

-There are many problems with choosing Galileo as the "First Modern Scientist" or the "Father of Modern Science".
-Tim O'Neil outlines some of these problems in "Why is Galileo considered the "Father of Modern Science"?.
-Galileo's use of observation and carefully designed experiments to prove his points was not unique in his time.
+Tim O'Neil outlines some problems with crediting Galileo as the first modern scientist in "Why is Galileo considered the "Father of Modern Science"?.
+Galileo's use of observation and carefully designed experiments was not unique in his time.
 The various free fall experiments conducted by Galileo's contemporaries all exhibit good design.
 For instance, when Galileo was only 12 years old, Giuseppe Moletti (a professor at the University of Padua) conducted a free fall experiment by dropping balls from a tower.
 Moletti, like others of his time, knew about controls.
 He controlled for shape, material and volume (see Galileo's Predecessors).
 Galileo's use of mathematics to describe natural events also wasn't unique.
 The use of mathematics in the study of motion was already widespread throughout Europe and had been for more than two centuries ( see The Oxford Calculators).
-We know that Galileo had been exposed to this previous work from his own notes as a student [_3_] .
-Galileo did champion the use of actual physical experiments in his writings.
+We know that Galileo had been exposed to this previous work from his own notes as a student [_2_] .
+Galileo did champion the use of physical experiments in his writings.
 Although he talked the talk, Galileo didn't always walk the walk.
-He often fell back on "Mind Experiments" instead of actual physical experiments to argue his points.
+He often fell back on "Mind Experiments" instead of actual physical experiments.
 The use of mind experiments to support arguments was common amongst renaissance scientists.
 Galileo didn't always describe the experiments such that they could be easily replicated.
 In fact, there is still some controversy over whether some of the experiments he described were real physical experiments or just mind experiments.

 When science commentators discuss the blind faith put in Aristotle, they ignore what happened in the century before Galileo's birth; European mariners crossed the equator and rounded the Cape of Good Hope, and Europeans colonized the Western Hemisphere.
 Aristotle and Ptolemy had written extensively on Geography, Meteorology and Biology.
 The observations by the mariners and Spanish Jesuit naturalists based in South America showed how disastrously wrong both Aristotle and Ptolemy could be on all of these subjects (see Galileo's Contemporaries).
 The maps below show a Ptolemaic map from before Columbus' voyage and a Spanish map from about 3 decades after his voyage.

 A few years before Galileo was born, Domingo de Soto, a Roman Catholic priest, published a physics text that stated the objects in free fall undergo constant acceleration obeying the "times square law".
+This was Galileo's Law of Free Fall.
 The book was tremendously successful and had gone through 8 printings before Galileo had graduated from university (see Galileo's Predecessors).
-The behaviour of objects undergoing constant acceleration (uniformiter difformis) had been discussed intensely for centuries before Galileo (see The Oxford Calculators).
+The behaviour of objects undergoing constant acceleration had been discussed for centuries before Galileo (see The Oxford Calculators).
 The "times square rule" and "Galileo's Odd Number Rule' had been proposed by the Parisian doctors (e.g. Nicole Oresme ) centuries before as well.
-But before Galileo, no-one had experimentally proved the law.
-Galileo devised a brilliant experiment that left no doubt that the "times square law" of the Parisian Doctors did apply to free fall.
-Still, Galileo never experimentally discovered the law of free fall, he experimentally proved it.
+Galileo never experimentally discovered the law of free fall; he experimentally proved it.

 Thermometers must have a scale in order to measure differences in temperature.
 Galileo invented a thermoscope that gave an indication of the temperature but didn't have a scale.
 It was Santorio Santorio who invented the thermometer in 1612.

-This is one of those myths that was manufactured from thin air.
-No documentary evidence from Galileo's time has ever been found to support it.
-There is considerable documentary evidence to support the idea that the Cardinals from Galileo's time were early adopters of telescope technology.
+As with some other Galileo Myths, the truth is the exact opposite of the Myth.
+The Cardinals from Galileo's time were early adopters of telescope technology.
 Galileo's first public demonstration of his telescope was to the Doge of Venice in August of 1609.
 By that time, Cardinal Borghese of Rome had already acquired a telescope from artisans in Northern Europe [_4_] .
 After the demonstration in Venice, Galileo started building telescopes for others.
 Many of his clients were Cardinals.

 Cardinals were Galileo's perfect client.
-He didn't want his telescopes getting into the hands of mathematicians or scientists, since that could mean more competition for astronomical discoveries.
+He didn't want his telescopes getting into the hands of mathematicians or scientists since that could mean more competition for astronomical discoveries.
 The more powerful princes and dukes might have court mathematicians or astrologers.
 The Emperor of the Holy Roman Empire was not able to get a Galilean telescope.
 This is likely because his court mathematician was Johannes Kepler.
 The Emperor complained to the Tuscan ambassador as to why he shouldn't get priority over the Cardinals [_5_] .
-Kepler was eventually able to get hold of a Galilean telescope, but only by borrowing it from the Catholic Archbishop of Cologne.
+Eventually Kepler was able to borrow a telescope from the Catholic Archbishop of Cologne.

-Alternative versions of this myth replace 'Cardinals' with 'Aristotelian professors'.
+A related myth replaces 'Cardinals' with 'Aristotelian professors'.
+This is questionable too.
 There was a letter from Galileo to Kepler about learned people who do not wish to try out the telescope, but it doesn't mention names.
 Galileo's colleague and friend, Cremonini, told him that he would not look through the telescope, after looking through it.
 He complained that it gave him a headache.
 Given the questionable quality of the optics from that time, this is believable.
 The only professor known to refuse to try out Galileo's telescope was Giulio Libri.

 After Galileo's trial there was no change in his ability to receive the sacraments of the church [_6_] .
 When he moved back to Florence due to illness, he made a special request that he be allowed to be carried to a local church to attend Mass on feast days.
 It was approved.
 Galileo's contemporary, Johannes Kepler, was excommunicated from the Lutheran church in 1619.